 If you are concerned about the City closing Eastglen pool, there are several things you can do:

-- Send an email or letter to ALL council members – especially our Councillor Tony Caterina – BEFORE December 3rd to tell them why Eastglen should not be closed.
-We recommend copying all Councillors.
-See City Council Contact List below.
+- Send an email or letter to ALL council members – especially Ward 7 Councillor Tony Caterina – to tell them why Eastglen should not be closed.
+We recommend sending your message to all City Councillors.

-- Sign up to speak to City Council during the Public Hearing on December 3rd.
+- Sign up to speak to City Council during a public hearing.

 — Here’s how to register to speak.
 City Clerk Frequently Asked Questions